alvenwong/docs/network_kernel.md

 -> tcp_write_xmit() <br>
 -> __tcp_transmit_skb() (from this function on, skb is one of the arguments) <p>

-## Functinon from TCP layer to Ethernet
+## Functinon from TCP layer to net device
 Include kernel functions from __tcp_transmit_skb() in the TCP layer to ixgbe_xmit_frame_ring() in the ethernet. <br>
 __tcp_transmit_skb() <br>
 -> ip_queue_xmit() <br>